Table of Contents

 Castle Dome Cafe at Zion Lodge: A Culinary Oasis in the Heart of Zion National Park

-This café offers takeout or dine in options at the Zion Lodge complex.
-The café predominantly offers hamburgers, chicken sandwiches and salads with chips, fries, and soda.
+This café offers takeout or dines in options at the Zion Lodge complex.
+The café predominantly offers hamburgers, chicken sandwiches, and salads with chips, fries, and soda.
 There are two order areas, a grill bar and an area for coffee and smoothies.
-The patio outside has a small bar serving craft beers and coffee.
-The seating is on the outdoor patio-if you can find a seat.
-It’s busy & crowded, but there is a splendid view.
-The service was quick, and they bring the food to your table.
-Considering the number of people that they serve, everything arrived in a timely manner and the food was good.
-Did I mention the view is amazing?
+The patio outside features a small bar serving craft beers and coffee.
+Seating is available on the outdoor patio—if you can find a spot!
+It’s often busy and crowded, but the view is absolutely stunning.
+The service was quick, and they bring the food right to your table.
+Considering how many people they serve, everything arrived promptly, and the food was tasty.
+Oh, and did I mention the view is amazing?

 Bit & Spur Restaurant & Saloon-in Springdale, Gateway to Zion National Park

-The wait staff was friendly and courteous.
+The waitstaff was friendly and courteous.
 Our server was very attentive and gave excellent suggestions about what she thought was best.
-Other staff members stopped by to check on us and brought food out quickly.
+Other staff members stopped by to check on us and brought the food out quickly.
 The dining area was sparse when we arrived, although it filled quickly.

 Southwestern Delights be What’s for Dinner